FefeProgrammer2001/Huffman/README.md

 # Huffman Coding
 ## Huffman code implementation

-This code is a Huffman implementation in C++, which uses Binary Tree to count characters frequency (frequency map), to get a shortes code.
+This code is a Huffman implementation in C++ and Haskell, which uses Binary Tree to count characters frequency (frequency map), to get a shortes code.
 This kind of algorithm is used in file compress process.